UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_06.md

 If we want to get an overview of the information from both the faceted plots in the previous two slides, we could create a heatmap.
-In this heatmap the color represents the combinatorial counts of two categorical columns, such as how many movies are both rated G and in the comedy genre.
+In this heatmap the colour represents the combinatorial counts of two categorical columns, such as how many movies are both rated G and in the comedy genre.

 Comparing squares vertically in this heatmap is similar to the first faceted plot we made and comparing them horizontally is similar to the faceted visualization in the last slide.

-In other words, if we want to compare which genre is most common for a certain rating, we compare the colors *column-wise* in the heatmap.
+In other words, if we want to compare which genre is most common for a certain rating, we compare the colours *column-wise* in the heatmap.
 If we instead are interested in the most common rating assigned to a movie we compare the columns *row-wise*.
 We can quickly see that most dramas are rated PG-13 or R and most horror movies are rated R.

-Sorting on color/count puts the genres with many observations close together, similar to how we sorted on `'x'` and `'y'` in previous modules.
+Sorting on colour/count puts the genres with many observations close together, similar to how we sorted on `'x'` and `'y'` in previous modules.
 We could sort the x-axis also, but since it has a natural order to it, we have decided to keep it as is here.

-This visualization is effective for quickly communicating the main takeaways from the two questions and giving us an overview of the data, but it is harder to tell that exact count for each color so if that is of great importance a bar chart is more suitable.
+This visualization is effective for quickly communicating the main takeaways from the two questions and giving us an overview of the data, but it is harder to tell that exact count for each colour so, if that is of great importance a bar chart is more suitable.

 ---

-## Using both the color and marker size to indicate the count creates a more effective visualization
+## Using both the colour and marker size to indicate the count creates a more effective visualization

 ``` python
 alt.Chart(movies_extended).mark_circle().encode(